alex0000-ops/Cybersecurity-of-AI/pages/Data and model poisoning.md

 - ![image.png](../assets/image_1753730775585_0.png) [image 1](https://massedcompute.com/faq-answers/?question=What%20is%20the%20difference%20between%20data%20poisoning%20and%20adversarial%20attacks%20in%20machine%20learning?)
 -
 - Data poisoning involves the deliberate  and  malicious contamination of data to compromise the performance of AI and ML systems.
 It attacks strike at the training phase.
 By introducing, modifying, or deleting selected data points in a training dataset, adversaries can induce biases, errors, or specific vulnerabilities that manifest when the compromised model makes decisions or predictions.
 [1](https://www.nightfall.ai/ai-security-101/data-poisoning) -- definicia 1

-  based on their intent:
+  Data poisoning is a type of adversarial attack that targets AI and machine learning (ML) model training datasets to degrade or control model behavior.
+Attackers try to slip misleading or incorrect information into the training dataset by adding new data, changing existing data, or even deleting some data to corrupt the model’s understanding.
+[2](https://www.wiz.io/academy/data-poisoning)  -- definicia 2
 	- **Targeted Attacks**: The adversary aims to influence the model's behavior for specific inputs without degrading its overall performance.
 [1](https://www.nightfall.ai/ai-security-101/data-poisoning)
 	- **Nontargeted Attacks**: The goal here is to degrade the model's overall performance.
 By adding noise or irrelevant data points,